nanvel/blog/2017/11/trading.md

 ### Options

-Think about options as way of renting assets for a set period without significant cost associated with a purchase.
+Think about options as a way of renting assets for a set period without significant cost associated with a purchase.

 With options, potential loses and profits are not symmetrical.
 Loses are limited and profits are unlimited.